Back to species list

 Distribution & Habitat

-Breeds in northeastern India, central and southern China, and northern Burma and Thailand.
-Winters in southern India and Sri Lanka.
-While no ringing evidence exists to confirm migration routes, wintering populations in southern India and Sri Lanka are thought to originate from breeding populations in northeastern India and northern Thailand.
-A subspecies stötzneri was described from Szechwan in 1922 but is generally not recognized as valid.
+Breeds in north eastern India, central and Southern China, and northern Burma and Thailand.
+Migrates to southern India and Sri Lanka.
+Winter migrants in southern India and Sri Lanka are thought to originate from north-east India and northern Thailand.
+A subspecies stötzneri described from Szechwan is not usually recognized.

 Behavior & Ecology

-Forages for insects below the forest canopy, typically near the forest floor.
-The usual call is a very faint tseet, audible only at close range, or a series of chi-chi-chi-chi notes ending with a low chit-chit.
-No additional breeding or social behavior information is provided.
+Forages for insects below the forest canopy, often close to the forest floor.
+The usual call is a very faint tseet audible only at close range, or a series of notes chi-chi-chi-chi ending with a low chit-chit.

 Source: Wikipedia · CC BY-SA 3.0